 Before Large Pieces Are Installed

 Before you begin painting your area, you will want to envision the design of the space as a whole.
 Having a plan regarding where your furniture and other large pieces will go is key to the success of your project.
 However, painting should be done prior to installing those pieces in the area.
 This allows for a full, unhindered space to paint each wall, ceiling, and surface.
 If you were to have large furniture in the area, you may have areas that you could not access fully to paint.
 Also, those large pieces could be at risk of getting paint drips or splatters on them if they are present in the space prior to painting.
 Therefore, be sure to paint before moving those pieces into your space.
+If you hire a residential paint contractor for the job, they should be able to assist in the vision of this process and advise on when to paint.

 Before Most Flooring is Installed

-Before you begin painting your space, you may think that installing your new flooring or carpet is a good idea.
+Before you or your residential paint contractor begin painting your space, you may think that installing your new flooring or carpet is a good idea.
 However, imagine paint on your brand new floor!
 If that brings you anguish, then you may want to paint before installing it!
 Painting while your new floor is yet to be installed allows you to paint without fear of ruining your new floors.
 It also allows you to reach every corner, nook, and cranny in your space without being impeded by the flooring layout.
 So, before you install your pristine and new floor, be sure to complete your painting!

 After The Following: